-Importance of Reinforcement in Column and beams
+Importance of Reinforcement in Columns and beams

-In RCC structure there are 2 main component that take care of loads in any structure – Steel and Concrete.
+In RCC structure there are 2 main components that take care of loads in any structure – Steel and Concrete.
 Due to external loads bending moment and shear forces are induced in structure and in some cases torsion.

 Reinforcement Details As Per IS Code